Top Things Do in Bucharest [2025 Update]

 Spend some time exploring the area and take a break at one of the many nearby cafes, taking photos of everything in sight.

-I wasn’t sure whether or not I should include this on the list, as this Cathedral is not completely built at the moment of writing.
+I wasn’t sure whether or not I should include this on the list, as this Cathedral is not finished at the moment of writing.
 But it is impressive and even as it is today, it’s worth visiting.

 The People’s Salvation Cathedral (aka Catedrala Neamului) can be found next to the Palace of the Parliament and is the second of Bucharest’s mammoth buildings.